 Research into the development of novel energy and resource-related technologies and the affiliated policies, is a vital part of addressing the key energy-related challenges facing humanity in the 21st century.
 To promote the development of energy research in the academic community, the UT Energy Week allows for full-time undergraduate and graduate students to participate in an interdisciplinary research poster competition.
 Prizes will be awarded to the best research posters in each of the categories below.

-Research on societal impacts, economics, policy, law, and communication and public opinion.
+Research on societal impacts, policy, law, and communication and public opinion.

 Poster Competition: A panel of judges from academia and industry will score research posters submitted by the students selected to present at the research competition.
-Prizes will be awarded to the two highest scoring posters from each competition category and there will be one overall crowd favorite and one overall best undergraduate poster:
+Prizes will be awarded to the two highest scoring posters from each competition category (there will be a third place depending on number of participants in each category) and there will be one overall crowd favorite and one overall best undergraduate poster:

 The rubric used to grade abstracts is available here.